Breaking Down Exchange Funds vs. Exchange-Traded Funds (ETFs): How Investors Can Diversify Without Tax Pain

 An existing LP can easily be converted into an ETF.
 Non-profits and foundations are always ok.
 Trusts are typically allowed to contribute as well.
 Corporations are trickier.

-Don't Hesitate to Invest Now, We Will Give You The Best!
+Don't Hesitate to Reach Out!
+We Will Connect You With New ETF Issues

 Section 351 of the Internal Revenue Code offers a powerful tax-deferral tool for...